-Last summer, we wrote a detailed post that highlights 25 Awesome Day Trips from Vancouver.
+We wrote a detailed post that highlights 25 Awesome Day Trips from Vancouver.
 It’s become a popular post on this travel blog and we’ve been getting a lot of inquiries about Vancouver ever since.

 FREE Things to do in Vancouver

 Here’s your Local’s Guide to the Best Things to do in Vancouver.

 Vancouver is not cheap, so this post will focus on the less expensive side of Vancouver.
 We love this city and try to get outside and enjoy it as much as we can.
 The list below highlights the things we like do in Vancouver when we have time to get outside and play.

 You will not have enough time for all of these 25 attractions and activities, so we’re going to start with the must see attractions.
 If you only have a few days, start with these first.

 1. Explore Stanley Park and The Seawall